mcshoggoth/writing/writer's block.md

 ~
 When he woke, in the sun, he did not find her in bed.
 The sheets were a mess.
 He went down the stairs, to the table. the back door was open. she was gone.

+# Overly flowery language/words

+After the police left, after the CSI nerds had completed their task of finding and cataloging

+# Minor character with Major cacophany

+Before fred died, on the plain, he slept.
+He felt very tired and uncomfortable.
+It felt to him like his skin was rolling, vibrating.
+He felt a pressure in his chest.
+He was too young for a heart attack, perhaps it's a panic attack.
+He did feel panicked after seeing things on the path.
+That black swarm coming toward him